KDCQ: Fire

 A fire broke out in the KDCQ transmitter building at 4:00pm on March 2, 2008.
 The blaze, which also affected five other local radio stations and a taxicab company, damaged the shared transmitter building, destroyed the phone lines and miscellaneous equipment, and ruined KDCQ's transmitting equipment.
 Engineers restored the station to operation on March 5, 2008, using leased equipment in a temporary building but at a reduced effective radiated power of just 500 watts.
 Bay Cities Building Company filed a notification of this change with the FCC on March 12, 2008.

 On March 26, 2008, the station applied to the FCC for special temporary authority to remain at 500 watts for up to 60 days while issues with their insurance company were resolved and the main transmitter building and its equipment could be replaced.
 The FCC granted this authority on March 27, 2008, with a scheduled expiration date of June 27, 2008.

 Just two days before the original special temporary authority was set to expire, KDCQ applied for an extension.
 The station told the FCC that little progress was being made with the insurance company and that they were in "a Catch-22 situation".
 Their engineering consultants advise against repairing the old equipment because of all the smoke and water damage but the station is unable to purchase new equipment without a "coverage reimbursement payment" from the insurance company.

 The FCC did not act on this application, allowing the station to continue operating at reduced power under the previous authorization, until May 22, 2009, when they granted the requested extension with a new scheduled expiration date of November 22, 2009.

 Facilities

 The original KDCQ radio studios were located on the second floor of the Bay Cities Ambulance building on Ocean Boulevard until January 2008.
-K-DOCK is now located permanently on Broadway Ave. in North Bend Oregon.
+K-DOCK was relocated to Broadway Ave. in North Bend Oregon in January 2008.
+In 2023, Bay Cities Building Company sold KDCQ to Bicoastal Media and relocated the studios to the Hall Building, sharing the space with other Bicoastal Media studios, such as 107.3/107.7 KOOS FM.